chongzter/test-nus-2021-02-01/README.md

-# test-nus-2021-02-01
+# This is a headline!

-This is a test project for DevOps Fintech Course with Github
+## This is a smaller headline

+Welcome, here are some normal text.
+Lorem ipsum.

+* List item 1
+* List item 2
+* List item 3